SuperFola/DoNotSend/README.md

-# DoNotSend - hijacking the DNS protocol
+# DoNotSend - hacking the DNS protocol

 *Works on Windows and Linux*